miaow27/R_Code_Ref-COLOR_ANALYSIS/Readme.md

----
-title: "Color Analysis"
-author: "Miao Wang"
-date: "9/22/2019"
-output: html_document
----
+# Color Analysis

-For any EDA or visulization, you must encounter to represent a given measure with the intensity of a color.
+For any EDA or visulization, you must encounter the following scenario:
 ![like this heatmap](img/rat-burrough-heatmap-1.png)
 ![or like this heatmap with divergent color](img/seaborn-heatmap-7.png)
 ![or any line graphs with different color](img/images.jpg)

+All these visuals are at its essense: represent a given measure with the intensity of a color.

-It might be stating the obvious, but have you ever wonder what is the best way to create breaks for any continous variable?
-If you break the continous variable in a "wrong" way, you might miss any important observations.
+In many tools available, most software take care of the mapping values to color for you.
+However, have you ever wonder what is the best way to create breaks for any continous variable?
+In other words, if the deafult setting is not ideal, and nothing interesting in the visual are showing, could it be due to the 'non-ideal' way of breaking breaks and how can you fix such problem?

 In this Git Repo, I want to discuss several common way to create breaks for coloring on a given continous measure.